 Auction Catalogue - Miscellaneous

-A signed, limited edition print of sea trout by John Dullaway, no. 5 of 100.
+A signed, limited edition print of sea trout by John Dullaway, no. 2 of 100.
 John now lives in Sweden but was brought up in the Australian bush and his art is influenced by Australian aboriginal paintings.
 This interesting print is a stylised sea trout in black, red and white on a blue background.
 It measures 9in x 8in, plus a black mount.
 (This description differs from the print catalogue which had no 5 of 100).